 The pattern was in use as late as 1993, just before Zimbabwe reverted back to their version of the Rhodesian brushstroke pattern.

-Link to Transkei Camouflage:
+Similarities to Transkei Camouflage:

 The Transkei camouflage pattern’s shapes are a very close copy of the Zimbabwean lizard pattern.
 However, the darker brown and green brushstrokes appear to be inverted.
 The cut of the Transkei uniform items very closely resembles that of the Zimbabwean lizard items, and the Rhodesian ones by extension.
-This resemblance may be intentional since many former Rhodesians also served as advisors to the Transkei Defense Force.
+This resemblance may be intentional since many former Rhodesians also served as advisors to the Transkei Defense Force [15].